-- x (Variable) A variable to be sliced. - slices (int, slice, Ellipsis, None, integer array-like, boolean array-like or tuple of them) It is an integer, a slice, an ellipsis, a numpy.newaxis, an integer array-like, a boolean array-like or tuple of them.
+- x (Variable or numpy.ndarray or cupy.ndarray) A variable to be sliced. - slices (int, slice, Ellipsis, None, integer array-like, boolean array-like or tuple of them) An object to specify the selection of elements.

 Returns A Variable object which contains sliced array of x.